hakdogan/Vert.x/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Coverage/5e7c0a2c146e4571865071dc609c87de)](https://www.codacy.com/app/hakdogan/Vert.x?utm_source=github.com&utm_medium=referral&utm_content=hakdogan/Vert.x&utm_campaign=Badge_Coverage)

 # Vert.x
-This repository shows how to use the `Vert.x core`, `web` and `test` module also `mongodb` and `web` client  on a web application which contains RESTful Web Services.
+This repository shows how to use the `Vert.x core`, `web` and `test` modules also `mongodb` and `web` client on a web application which contains RESTful Web Services.

 ## What you will learn in this repository?
 * How to deploy a Verticle
 * How to create and use an HTTP server
-* How to create a router for web service
+* How to create a router for a web service
 * How to use mongo client and handle CRUD operations
 * How to page render with FreeMarkerTemplateEngine
 * How to use vertx-unit for tests